georgerichardson/scrape-right/README.md

 - [Scrapy 1.2.2](https://doc.scrapy.org/en/1.2/index.html)

 ## Purpose:
 We are a sub project under wider data for [democracy](https://medium.com/data-for-democracy/origin-story-b740f14ca6ed#.ixjfjveq) umbrella.
-Scrape-right is a work in progressed which will be used to crawl online communities and news sources of the alt-right/fringe-right.
+Scrape-right is a work in progresse tool which will be used to crawl online communities of the alt-right/fringe-right.
 If you have ideas for analysis you would like to do, let us know!

+## How can you help?
+* Volunteer to build a spider.
+Do not worry if you do not have previous experience, there are lots of helpful people in our group chat.
+  * If you already know what site you'd like to work on.
+Open a pull request stating what you would like to work on.
+This is a good way solicit for feedback and prevent multiple people from working on the same thing.
+Ask in slack if you need any help with this.
+* Experience with scrapy and willing to answer questions?
+Join us in slack!
+* Help us standardize and store our data.
+* Input or additions to our site list.
+* Let us know how you'd like to use this data for your own analysis.
+Suggestions for new sources/metadata you'd like to see to facilitate your analysis.
+* We welcome all input or ideas you may have.

 ## Basic Structure:
 * See scrapy architecture [overview](https://doc.scrapy.org/en/1.2/topics/architecture.html)
 * Each site will have a custom spider `/spiders/<sitename>_spider.py` which contains rules specific to collecting links and parsing information contained in that site.
 * All spiders should return an Article [item](https://doc.scrapy.org/en/1.2/topics/items.html) (see `items.py`) which will be be validated and saved by shared logic in `pipline.py`
-  * If you have additional metadata consider creating new item class and inheriting from Article as shown [here](https://doc.scrapy.org/en/1.2/topics/items.html#extending-items)

 ## Data Spec (Work in progress):

+#### Required:
 `language`: language of the text
 `url`: the url of an article
+`text_blob`: body of article/text
+`source`: source website

+#### Optional/If exists:
 `authors`: the authors of a particular article
 `pub_datetime`: date and time an article was published
 `modified_datetime`: date and time article was last modified
 `title`: the headline of a page/article/news item
 `lead`: opening paragraph, initial bolded text or summary
-`text_blob`: body of article/text
-`source`: source website
-`category`: the category an article/domain falls under

-For categories, we're considering:
-- far-right (DailyStormer)
-- conspiracy website (info-wars)

 ## Pipeline